francois-poirier/spring-boot-3-observability/README.md

+# spring-boot-3-observability

-# spring-boot-3-observability# Tracing with Spring Cloud Sleuth, OpenTelemetry and Grafana
+# OpenTelemetry and Grafana

 ## Running and exploring Grafana stack